taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/00a-redux-state.md

 ## Challenge: Snake with Redux

-- show off command (only one reducer cares, but refactor it to local state) vs event (multiple reducers care) pattern
+- TODO show off command (only one reducer cares, but refactor it to local state) vs event (multiple reducers care) pattern